ayushlokesh/Implementing_different_Caching_Strategies/caching/instructions.md

 * ```harness.py``` Sample driver file

 There are some useful functions defined in ```utilities.py``` that will generate some sample memory data.
 These are used in the harness.

+Comments in the code provide some more insight into the structure and the tasks required.

 ## Running the code